anubhavsrivastava/axios-data-unpacker/README.md

 Important : This should be last interceptor to be added as response interceptor for your axios instance.
 This is important because any other response interceptor in chain may use values from complete axios response, like `status` or `headers`.

+-   Simple usage

+        import axios from 'axios';
+        import {axiosResponseDataUnpacker} from 'axios-data-unpacker';

+        // after adding other response interceptors
+        axiosResponseDataUnpacker(axios)

+    `axiosResponseDataUnpacker` function also accepts instance of axios as its parameter.

+-   Default Instance

+        import axios from 'axios';
+        import axiosDataUnpacker from 'axios-data-unpacker';
+        ... //other chain of interceptors and config axios.interceptors.response.use(axiosDataUnpacker);

-1. At instance level
+-   At instance level

         import axiosDataUnpacker from 'axios-data-unpacker';
         const instance = axios.create();
         ... //other chain of interceptors and config instance.interceptors.response.use(axiosDataUnpacker);

 ### Configuration